-Located on the lower level of the Bart Luedeke Center are the cashier's office, the University store, a snack bar opening onto the Bart Luedeke Center patio, the Rider Pub, the campus radio station (WRRC), and the offices of the College of Continuing Studies.
-Both the snack bar and campus pub have selected evening hours.
+Located on the lower level of the Bart Luedeke Center are the cashier's office, the University store, a snack bar, Cranberry's, opening onto the Bart Luedeke Center patio, the Rider Pub, the campus radio station (WRRC), and the offices of the College of Continuing Studies.
+Both Cranberry's and the campus pub have selected evening hours.